-Budgeted cost: £ 22 437
+Budgeted cost: £ 21 000

-Activity Evidence that supports this approach Challenge number(s) addressed Monster SATs Access to iPads and high quality learning resources such as these supplement the children's learning and help to build confidence and engagement levels.
-3 School Nurse (0.5 Days) Helping with attendance and supporting families with referrals.
+Activity Evidence that supports this approach Challenge number(s) addressed School Nurse (0.5 Days) Helping with attendance and supporting families with referrals.
 1, 5 Breakfast Club Helps with attendance, supports our families in being able to work or fit other commitments for free childcare, ensures our children have had a breakfast before they start the day.
 4, 5 Y6 Residential Supporting our children in receiving high quality experiences to build confidence and self-esteem.
-4 School Milk Following our Poverty Proofing work in 4 Free School Jumper 2018 and again in 2021 we have explored ways to support our 4 Rucksacks disadvantaged families with the burden of additional school costs such as uniform so that positive attitudes towards school are maintained and attendance is better supported.
-4 Club Subsidies Supporting our children in receiving high quality experiences to build confidence and self-esteem.
-4
+4 School Milk Following our Poverty Proofing work in 2018 4 Free School Jumper and again in 2021 we have explored ways to support our disadvantaged families with the 4 Rucksacks , ,

-Total budgeted cost: £ [194 773]
+Total budgeted cost: £ [191 000]